 Broward County Storage Tank Construction/Closure Modification Requirements

-Item 19 (Applicant’s certification) must be completed and signed by the owner/operator or authorized agent.
-The Pollutant Storage System Specialty Contractor (PSSSC) must also complete and sign this section for construction/modification involving underground storage tank systems.
-Click here to view the list of PSSSC.
+Item 13 (Applicant’s certification) must be completed and signed by the owner/operator or authorized agent.
+The Certified Pollutant Storage System Contractor (PSSC) must also complete and sign this section for construction/modification involving underground storage tank systems.
+Click here to view the list of PSSC.

 All construction, engineering plans, or drawings accompanying the application shall consist of the following:

-- All engineering plans or drawings (blueprints) must be signed, sealed, and dated by a Professional Engineer registered in the state of Florida.
+- All engineering hard copy plans or drawings (blueprints) must be signed, sealed, and dated by a Professional Engineer licensed in the state of Florida.
 Blueprint copies sized 24" X 36" are preferred.

 - Blueprints must have an appropriate scale reference and/or dimensioned in feet or meters.